SCOPE OF THIS CHAPTER

 The basic information needs to be given to the child as early as possible, and this should include the true reason for the adoptive placement.

 Brothers and sisters must have separate letters even when placed together, and this includes twins.

 You should also give the date the Adoption Order was granted, the name of the court, and the names and office bases of all the social workers and family placement/adoption social workers involved prior to and after the placement.

 Date and sign the letter.
-Keep a copy on file and send the letter to the adopters' social worker who will give it to the adopters and explain their responsibilities in sharing the information with the child at a later date, i.e. that the information should be made available to the child at a time the adopters consider is appropriate, but no later than the child's 18th birthday.
+Keep a copy on file and send the letter to the adopters' social worker who will give it to the adopters, along with guidance on how to use the letter (this will be provided by Adoption East Midlands), and explain their responsibilities in sharing the information with the child at a later date, i.e. that the information should be made available to the child at a time the adopters consider is appropriate, but no later than the child's 18th birthday.